Bill Good Marketing

 The best time to prospect is when you don’t need to.

-This can easily snowball – imagine if just half of your current clients refer you to their friends.
+This can easily snowball – imagine if just half of your existing clients refer you to their friends.
 As word spreads, this becomes a word-of-mouth acquisition channel that you won’t even need to promote as frequently.

 Continuous growth is necessary, especially as your clients will gradually leave, and you’ll need new clients to fill the pipeline.
 Make the effort consistently so you don’t get left behind by competitors.